 Sling TV’s Orange and Blue package gets you NBC, FOX, ESPN, and the NFL Network for $50 a month.
 Currently, the company is offering the first month for just $20.
 You can also get RedZone for $11 per month with the Sling Blue Sports Extra add-on.

 NFL Game Pass

 NFL Game Pass lets you watch all out-of-market preseason games live, and you can replay every regular-season game after its conclusion in either full or condensed versions.
 If you can live without seeing the action, you can opt for live localized radio broadcasts from wherever you have broadband access.NFL Game Pass also gives you access to NFL Films Library (America’s Game, Mic’d Up, Super Bowl Classics, and more) and NFL Network Shows (Good Morning Football, Total Access, and Fantasy Live) on-demand.

 NFL Game Pass costs $100 for the season.
 In addition, mobile apps are available for most streaming platforms, including Amazon Fire TV, Android TV, Apple TV, PlayStation 4, Roku, and Xbox One.

 Looking down field

 While that represents just a tiny fraction of all Super Bowl viewing, it shows that there is an audience willing to embrace alternatives.
-And if the NFL continues to make a serious commitment to live streaming, perhaps it will set new bar for broadcasting sports in the 21st century just as it did in the 20th.
+And if the NFL continues to make a serious commitment to live streaming, perhaps it will set a new bar for broadcasting sports in the 21st century just as it did in the 20th.

 Looking for even more ways to watch the game this season?
 Don’t miss our roundup of second-screen apps.
 And don’t miss this edition of Cord Cutter Confidential, which discusses how to use the $5-per-month Locast to stream NFL games by tuning into local broadcast channels—even if you don’t live in the market where the game is being played.